bodik/rwm/README.md

 * ??? check completeness of the current state of the bucket

 * prune all non-recent object versions to reclaim storage space

+TBD:
+* unlike in other backup solutions, attacker with credentials can restore any old data from the repository/bucket